M0Aziz/M0Aziz/README.md

 ### Hi there 👋

-# Aziz Chouchi - Frontend Developer 🚀
+# Aziz Chouchi - Full Stack Developer 🚀

-Passionate about creating seamless user experiences, I'm Aziz Chouchi, a frontend developer based in Tunisia.
+Passionate about creating seamless user experiences, I'm Aziz Chouchi, a Full Stack developer based in Tunisia.
 With a knack for problem-solving and a commitment to delivering high-quality work, I thrive on tackling complex challenges and crafting awesome interfaces with a focus on UI/UX measures.

 ## 🌱 Currently Learning
 I'm currently expanding my skill set by exploring Web3 Technologies.